toptensoftware/CantabileTranslations/readme.md

 It's important that after translation there are no duplicate short cut keys.
 To support this the machine generated translation will try to re-use the same short cut key as the English version.
 If the translated string doesn't contain the same letter is will suffix the letter in brackets.

-eg: The machine tranlation for "&Delete" to Italian is "Cancellare (&D)".
-If the translated string was "&Cancellare" this would conflict with "&Copy" in the Edit menu.
+eg: The machine tranlation for `"&Delete"` to Italian is `"Cancellare (&D)"`.
+If the translated string was `"&Cancellare"` this would conflict with `"&Copy"` in the Edit menu.

 Translations are free to use different short-cut keys however they should be checked for duplicates in the final application.